 In Mathematics the children will be learning the following: counting, matching numerals to amounts, ordering numbers, naming and describing 2D shapes, ordering objects by size, time words (day, night, morning, afternoon, winter, spring, autumn, summer, playtime, dinnertime), ordering objects by length, saying the number that is one more, addition and subtraction, repeated patterns and naming 3D shapes.

 In phonics the children will start phase 2 and 3 phonics.
 In phase 2 the children will start to learn the letter sounds (phonemes) and the letters (graphemes).
 The children will start to read and write words.
 The children will learn phase 2 high frequency words and tricky words.
 Please help your child to learn these by sight.
 When your child is ready they will move onto phase 3.
 They will learn phase 3 sounds and the letter names.
 They will continue to read and write words with the phase 2 and 3 graphemes.
 In phase 3 phonics they will learn more high frequency words and tricky words.
 If your child is ready they will start writing captions (a phrase or sentence which explains what is shown or happening in a picture).

 Look out for the termly homework menu in your child’s homework folder.
 We have put a range of activities linked to our first topic that you might like to complete with your child at home.
 We would love to see photographs of you doing the activities to display in our classroom.

 - Please can I remind you all that your child needs their book bag, reading book and water bottle every day.

-- Please support your child with their homework, which will be given out every Friday and needs to be returned by the following Wednesday.
+- Please continue to support your child with their homework, which will be given out every Friday and needs to be returned by Wednesday.